theNewFlesh/hidebound/README.md

 # Configuration
 Hidebound is configured via a configuration file or environment variables.

-Hidebound configs consist of three main sections:
+Hidebound configs consist of four main sections:

 ### Base
 * ingress_directory - the directory hidebound parses for assets that comprise its database